Aiven-Labs/chat-app-workshop/README.md

 ## Aiven CLI (avn)

-Ones you got your account, make sure to install the Aiven CLI tool, you will need it, you can it [here](https://github.com/aiven/aiven-client).
+Once you got your account, make sure to install the Aiven CLI tool, you will need it, you can get it [here](https://github.com/aiven/aiven-client).

 ## Options for deploying the workloads